 Yale is actively engaged with the Global Network for Advanced Management, which fosters substantive ties among the world’s leading business schools.
-Comprised of 30 schools across six continents, the Network operates on the premise to connect each member school with diverse regions, countries, and cultures, and economies in different phases of development.
-The network facilitates interaction, but leaves the development of an agenda to the participating schools.
+Comprised of over 30 schools across six continents, the Network operates on the premise to connect each member school with diverse regions, countries, and cultures, and economies in different phases of development.

 Global Network Weeks